Planar triangulations, bridgeless planar maps and Tamari intervals: Introduction

 Planar maps, which are embeddings of graphs on the plane, have been known to give nice enumerative formulas, which can be explained by simple bijections (\textit{cf.} \cite{Schaeffer:survey}).
 Furthermore, using bijections, they can be related to other objects in enumerative and algebraic combinatorics, which makes them a suitable tool for structural study.

-In the enumeration of planar maps, seemingly different classes can be enumerated by the same formula.
-It was first proved by Tutte \cite{tutte1962triangulation} that the number of planar 3-connected triangulations with $3(n+1)$ edges (thus $n$ internal vertices) is given by
+In the enumeration of planar maps, we often consider \emph{rooted} planar maps, in which an edge called the \emph{root} is marked and given an orientation.
+Seemingly different classes of rooted planar maps can be enumerated by the same formula.
+It was first proved by Tutte \cite{tutte1962triangulation} that the number of rooted planar 3-connected triangulations with $3(n+1)$ edges (thus $n$ internal vertices) is given by

-Later, it was proved by Walsh and Lehman \cite{walsh-lehman} that \eqref{eq:count} is also the number of loopless planar maps (thus also bridgeless planar maps by duality) with $n$ edges.
+Later, it was proved by Walsh and Lehman \cite{walsh-lehman} that \eqref{eq:count} is also the number of rooted loopless planar maps (thus also rooted bridgeless planar maps by duality) with $n$ edges.
 Both proofs used functional equations.
 Bijective explanations were later given by Wormald \cite{wormald} and Fusy \cite{fusy-bij}, both with recursively-defined bijections.

 There are other combinatorial objects enumerated by \eqref{eq:count}, such as intervals in the Tamari lattice of order $n$ \cite{ch06} and closed flows on forests with $n$ nodes \cite{chapoton-chatel-pons}.
 Tamari intervals are especially interesting, due to their rich structure and relation to deep algebraic structures (\textit{cf.} \cite{bergeron-preville}).
 Previous studies \cite{BB2009intervals, bousquet-fusy-preville} also hint a link between planar maps and intervals in Tamari-like lattices to be further explored.